-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality at-home senior care.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professionals at Home Care Prescott who provide high-quality at-home senior care.
 Prescott families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 2. “All Summer in a Day” by Ray Bradbury